iotaledger/inx-poi/documentation/docs/api_reference.md

 # API Reference

-You can find specifications of the API exposed by INX-POI in the links below:
+You can find the specifications for the INX-POI API in the following link:

 - [INX-POI REST API](https://editor.swagger.io/?url=https://raw.githubusercontent.com/iotaledger/inx-poi/develop/rest-api.yaml)